Skip to main content

 Lecturer-tutor: Enrico Isola

-The workshop will take place in the second semester of the academic year 2025/26, in April and May.
-The exact dates will be announced at a later date.
+The workshop will take place in the second semester of the academic year 2025/26, in the months of April and May.
+The exact dates will be communicated at a later date.

-Meeting schedule: The workshop will be held at the Genoa City Council's Historical Archives, in the afternoon (Tuesday - Thursday), with exercises of 2 hours each.
+Meeting schedule: The workshop will be held at the Historical Archives of the Municipality of Genoa, in the afternoons (Tuesday - Thursday), with exercises of 2 hours each.

 Total duration: 25 hours.